Julian Davies (author)

-Julian Davies (born 23 June 1954) is an Australian author.
+Julian Davies (born 23 June 1954) is an Australian author, co-founder and publisher of the non-profit press Finlay Lloyd, and Executive Officer of the Consensus Education Foundation.

 Life

 Davies was born on 23 June 1954 in Melbourne.
 Best known as a novelist, Davies has also written stories and non-fiction, made ceramics and paintings, and established the non-profit art gallery The Left Hand.
-A short bio describe Davies as: ... writer, potter, painter and front-man for a non profit art gallery.
+A short bio describes Davies as: ... writer, potter, painter and front-man for a non profit art gallery.
 Davies also co-founded the non-profit press Finlay Lloyd Publishers.
 Between 1972 and the late 1980s Davies trained and worked as a ceramicist, establishing a workshop and gallery in Canberra.
 In the early 80s he spent two years in New York, (subsequently, two of his novels, Revival House and The Boy were set in New York).
 Returning from New York, he built a ceramic workshop and painting studio and house in the mountains near Braidwood, NSW, moving there permanently in 1988.
 Building in this remote setting are written about in the biographical essay Out of Town.
 By the late 80s he began to concentrate on writing novels.
 In 2005, he co-founded Finlay Lloyd Publishers.
 And in 2010 Davies established The Left Hand.